 The elephants came into our sitting area, and behind the safari chairs one of them found a carpet of grass that had been rolled up and tied with a bow as a present for Cynthia.
 Perhaps because it was organic, the elephant unfurled it and gave the open carpet close inspection with its trunk.

 I didn’t capture a photo of this because I was still shaking after being charged by a young bull.
 It is said not to run, to stand your ground until the last minute, and then jump to one side or the other.
-I pivoted into a tent, which would not have protected me had the elephant been an adult, or determined.
+I pivoted into a tent.
 He was young and just showing off with a mock charge, but I trembled because the threat should never be underestimated.

 My friend Lee Lyon was killed in Rwanda by a baby elephant that simply put its knee into her chest when she fell to the ground.
 A baby elephant can weigh a ton.